ketankartoza/qgis-gea-plugin/docs/src/user/guide/gea-reforestation-tool.md

 ![Plugin](./img/gea-reforestation-tool-5.png)

-**Step 5 Install the GEA Reforestation Tool Plugin:** In the Plugin Manager, click on the 1️⃣ `All` tab and use the 2️⃣ `search bar`, type `QGIS GEA afforestation tool`.
+**Step 5 Install the EPAL-Eligible Project Area Locator Tool Plugin:** In the Plugin Manager, click on the 1️⃣ `All` tab and use the 2️⃣ `search bar`, type `QGIS GEA afforestation tool`.
 You should see the plugin in the list.
 Click on the 3️⃣ its name to select it.
 With the plugin selected, the 4️⃣ `Install` button should become active.
 Click on it to start the installation.

 ![Install plugin](./img/gea-reforestation-tool-6.png)